 Artistic lifeMusic is my passionWritting is my goalDrawing is my hobbyArt is in my soul

 Idea for a Zombie NovelI remember the outbreak well.
 It was supposed to be a cure for cancer -- a virus that viciously attacked and killed cancerous cells, shrinking tumors at an alarming rate.
 They'd tested it on animals for years, with no negative effects.
-The day they tested it on a human, however, everything changed.Her name was Lauren Foster; she'd had aggressive cervical cancer and had agreed to the experimental drug only because her own doctors had given her four months to live.
+The day they tested it on a human, however, everything was changed irrevocably.Her name was Lauren Foster; she was twenty-eight and had been diagnosed with aggressive cervical cancer.
+She'd agreed to the experimental drug only because her own doctors had given her four months to live.
 She was a beautiful, rebellious, free-spirited woman with a strong will to live.
-She didn't deserve to be the first of the walking dead.The virus did its job, eradicating Lauren's tumors in a week, but then began to qiuckly mutate.
+She didn't deserve to be the first of the walking dead.The virus did its job, eradicating Lauren's tumors in only twenty days, but then began to quickly mutate.
 The doctors couldn't keep up with it.
 It started to attack Lauren's brain, first affecting her memory.
-She forgot random memories -- such as her name, where she lived, how many siblings she had, what her job was -- and then remembered them again, only to forget something else.
-As the fever progres
+She forgot random memories -- such as her name, where she lived, how many siblings she had, what her job was -- and then remembered